-However, is it good for anything else?
-Let’s find out in this AVG Secure VPN review, where we’ll cover its features, functions, and applications.
+After all, is AVG Secure VPN good and safe?
+Let’s find out in this AVG Secure VPN review, where we’ll cover its features, functions, applications, and how it differs from other industry leaders.

 AVG Secure VPN pros & cons